EmilHvitfeldt/xaringancolor/README.md

 ### Equations

-A LaTeX macro have been created for each color.
+A LaTeX macro has been created for each color.
 Use them as follows

 ``` code
 $$\orange{Y} = a \blue{X} + b$$